-The principal-agent paradigm, in which a principal has a primary stake in the performance of some system but delegates operational control of that system to an agent, has many natural applications in operations management (OM).
+The principal-agent paradigm, in which a principal has a primary stake in the performance of some system but delegate operational control of that system to an agent, has many natural applications in operations management (OM).
 However, existing principal-agent models are of limited use to OM researchers because they cannot represent the rich dynamic structure required of OM models.
-This paper formulates a novel dynamic model that overcomes these limitations by combining the principal-agent framework with the physical structure of a Markov decision process.
-In this model one has system moving from state to state as time passes, with transition probabilities depending on actions chosen by an agent, and a principal who pays the agent based on state transitions observed.
-The principal seeks an optimal payment scheme, striving toinduce the actions tht will maximize her finite horizon expected discounted profits.
+This paper formulates a novel dynamic model that overcomes these limitations by combing the principal-agent framework with the physical structure of a Markov decision process.
+In this model one has a system moving from state to state as time passes, with transition probabilities depending on actions chosen by an agent, and a principal who pays the agent based on state transitions observed.
+The principal seeks an optimal payment scheme, striving to induce the actions that will maximize her expected discounted profits over a finite planning horizon.
 Although dynamic principal-agent models similar to the one proposed here are considered intractable, a set of assumptions are introduced that enable a systematic analysis.
-These assumptions involve the “economic structure” of the model but not is ‘physical structure’.
-Under these asumptions, the paper establishes that one can use a dynamic programming recursion to derive an optimal payment scheme.
-This scheme is memoryless and satifies a generalization of Bellman’s principle of optimality.
+These assumptions involve the “economic structure” of the model but not its “physical structure”.
+Under these assumptions, the paper establishes that one can use a dynamic programming recursion to derive an optimal payment scheme.
+This scheme is memoryless and satisfies a generalization of Bellman’s principle of optimality.
 Important managerial insights are highlighted in the context of a two-state example called “the maintenance problem”.